Book a demo

 By this point, you are likely aware of the many dangers involved in misclassifying should-be W-2 employees as 1099 independent contractors (IC’s).

 While this has always been a questionable business practice, the “Misclassification Initiative,” began in 2011 by the Internal Revenue Service (IRS) in partnership with the U.S. Department of Labor (USDOL), has made costly consequences even more likely.
 Companies that misclassify run the increasing risk of an audit that could result in large fines, back wages, and back taxes owed.
 And now, employers who attempt to skirt the employer healthcare mandate of the Affordable Care Act (ACA) by misclassifying workers will be hit with additional fines.
+This has forced many organizations to explore switching from a 1099 employment model to a W2 model.
+We explore that further in this free white paper.

 Additional risks